cern-fts/nagios-plugins-fts/README.md

 * check_fts_stalled_server: to check if the FTS server is stalled and it's not properly processing transfers
 * check_fts_stalled_transfers: to check if there are stuck transfers in the cluster

-Example of host and service definitions are  provided under the 'config' folder.
+Host and service definitions are  provided under the 'config' folder.

 In particular the check_fts_service and check_fts_stalled_server probes need to run for each nodes part of the FTS cluster, while the check_fts_stalled_transfers probe is supposed to run once for the whole cluster (e.g. contacting the FTS alias).
+The check_fts_stalled_transfers probe should be executed once per hour.

 # Contact